evennia/evennia/docs/2.x/_sources/Components/EvMenu.md.txt

  - `startnode` (str): is the name of the menu-node to start the menu at.
 Changing this means that you can jump into a menu tree at different positions depending on circumstance and thus possibly re-use menu entries.
  - `cmdset_mergetype` (str): This is usually one of "Replace" or "Union" (see [CmdSets](Command- Sets).
 The first means that the menu is exclusive - the user has no access to any other commands while in the menu.
 The Union mergetype means the menu co-exists with previous commands (and may overload them, so be careful as to what to name your menu entries in this case).
  - `cmdset_priority` (int): The priority with which to merge in the menu cmdset.
 This allows for advanced usage.
  - `auto_quit`, `auto_look`, `auto_help` (bool): If either of these are `True`, the menu automatically makes a `quit`, `look` or `help` command available to the user.
 The main reason why you'd want to turn this off is if  you want to use the aliases "q", "l" or "h" for something in your menu.
-Nevertheless, at least `quit` is highly recommend - if `False`, the menu *must* itself supply an "exit node" (a node without any options), or the user will be stuck in the menu until the server reloads (or eternally if the menu is `persistent`)!
+The `auto_help` also activates the ability to have arbitrary "tool tips" in your menu node (see below), At least `quit` is highly recommend - if `False`, the menu *must* itself supply an "exit node" (a node without any options), or the user will be stuck in the menu until the server reloads (or eternally if the menu is `persistent`)!
  - `cmd_on_exit` (str): This command string will be executed right *after* the menu has closed down.
 From experience, it's useful to trigger a "look" command to make sure the user is aware of the change of state; but any command can be used.
 If set to `None`, no command will be triggered after exiting the menu.
  - `persistent` (bool) - if `True`, the menu will survive a reload (so the user will not be kicked out by the reload - make sure they can exit on their own!)